Student Employment Virtual Job Fair

 While some departments on campus hire only students who have Federal Work Study (FWS), many others will hire students who do not have Federal Work Study.

-Check the job postings in The Wright Search on the Career Services Web page to see the specific requirements for each job posted.
+Check the job postings in the Career Center database on the Wright State University Career Center webpage to see the specific requirements for each job posted.
 If the position requires Federal Work Study, that detail will be indicated in the position description.

 How do I apply for Federal Work Study?